DomiKamu/OhmerPrems/docs/modules/6OP-DX-Kompakt/Manual.md

 - **SysEx** stands for MIDI System Exclusive files (.syx extension), can host a whole 32-voice bank (VMEM), or a single voice (VCED).
 - **VMEM** is a particular DX7 SysEx _packed_ file format (defined by Yamaha) to store a whole 32-voice bank.
 - **VCED** is a particular DX7 SysEx file format (defined by Yamaha) to store a single voice.

+Proprietary binary file formats (provided by both _6OP-DX_ and _6OP-DX Kompakt_ modules) are useful to store and recall DX7 synthesizer parameters, plus **extended features** (not supported by DX7 SysEx format):

-- **.6opsynth** is a proprietary binary file format used to store all synthesizer settings, including OP ON/OFF states and modulation matrices.
+- **.6opsynth** can be used to store **all synthesizer settings**, including OP ON/OFF states, and all modulation matrices.
-- **.6opcart** is a proprietary binary file format used to store a 32-voice cartridge/bank, including OP ON/OFF states and modulation matrices.
+- **.6opcart** can be used to store a 32-voice cartridge (soundbank), including OP ON/OFF states, and all modulation matrices.
+- **.6opvoice** can be used to store a single-voice, including OP ON/OFF states, and its modulation matrix.

 ---